Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

     git push -u origin initialSpeechModel
     ```

-1. Create a pull request from **initialSpeechModel** to **master**.
+1. Create a Pull Request from **initialSpeechModel** to **master**.
 1. Click the **Merge pull request** button to merge the pull request into **master**.
-    **Note:** If you have set up the branch protection policies, it will be necessary to check **Use your administrator privileges** to merge this pull request to complete the merge.
+    >**Note:** If you have set up the branch protection policies, it will be necessary to check **Use your administrator privileges** to merge this pull request to complete the merge.

 ## Examine the GitHub Workflow

-When you merge a Pull Request to master, the **SpeechTrainDataCICD** GitHub Actions workflow will automatically execute to create a model and a release based on your Pull Request.
+When you merge a Pull Request to master, the **SpeechTrainDataCICD** GitHub Actions workflow will automatically execute to create a model, a release, and an endpoint based on your Pull Request.

 To confirm the execution of the workflow: